WangLuran/Guided-Flow-Matching-with-Optimal-Control/README.md

 To modify the **pretrained model** or change the **guidance classifier**, update the relevant parameters in [`molecule/main_guided.py`](molecule/main_guided.py).

-Run the following command to generate results:
+Navigate to the `molecule` directory and run the following command to generate results:

 ```bash
 python main_guided.py --prop alpha --method oc --gamma 0.01 --lr 1 --max-step 5 --max-iter 5 --save-path oc_alpha.pt